 Whether you need to implement paging or display human readable URL's instead of id's, several great gems are included in RailsBricks generated apps: Figaro, FriendlyId, Kaminari, Font Awesome, Devise (optional), Bootstrap for Sass (optional) and RailsLayout (optional).
 Heroku production gems, PostgreSQL and Rails 12factor, are also included by default for easy deployment.

 Whichever Ruby version manager you use (RVM, rbenv, etc), RailsBricks will work with it.
 Your project's gems will be segregated from your other projects.
-You also get to choose which version of Ruby you want to use when creating a new app: 1.9.3, 2.0.0 or 2.1.0-preview.
+You also get to choose which version of Ruby you want to use when creating a new app: 1.9.3, 2.0.0 or 2.1.1.

 The RailsBricks wizard offers to create a local Git repository for you and generates an augmented .gitignore file.
 If you opt in to create a local repository, you will also be prompted for an optional remote Git repository URL.
 Your initial commit is done for you and optionally gets pushed to your remote repository.